jengerred/Next.js-MongoDB-Authentication-System/README.md

 echo "LICENSE_KEY=your_gumroad_key" >> .env.local # From purchase receipt
 echo "MONGO_URI=your_mongodb_connection_string" >> .env.local
 echo "JWT_SECRET=your_jwt_secret_key" >> .env.local
+echo "NODE_ENV=production" >> .env.local
 ```
-Be sure to replace with your real keys
+* Replace with your real keys

 3. Deploy to Vercel:
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/your-repo)
+* Add environment variables from your .env.local file

 ## 🎉 Congratulations!
 Your project is now live! 🎉

----
+(see below for further instruction if needed)

 ## Just Exploring Locally?
-### Great!
-It's Open Source and completely Free for personal and educational use!
+*Great!
+It's Open Source and completely Free for personal and educational use!*

 ---